-GetResponse offers three solutions that can help you run your social media and paid advertising campaigns more effectively:
+GetResponse offers two solutions that can help you run your paid advertising campaigns more effectively:

 Facebook and Instagram ads – no need to log into the Facebook Ads Manager, learn the UI, and connect it with GetResponse.
 You can design and publish your Facebook Ads right inside GetResponse – and even use your email lists and segments when optimizing your target audience.